 The CLP will reach the residents within the Rocky Boy Indian Reservation.
 This audience includes children, students, families, adults, elders, and the general population.
-Considering the ethnic distribution on the Reservation, our audience will be mainly Native American, specifically Chippewa Cree peoples.
+Considering the ethnic distribution on the Reservation, our audience will be mainly Native American, specifically Chippewa Cree.
+We will reach our audience based on the dissemination methods described in more detail below.